Lisa Canning

-Lisa Canning (born November 7, 1966) is a Virgin Islander American television and radio hostess and correspondent.
+Lisa Canning (born November 7, 1966) is an American television and radio hostess and correspondent.

 Career

-Her credits include Entertainment Tonight from 1996 to 1999, co-host of "Knights and Warriors", the first season of Dancing with the Stars, Beyond With James Van Praagh (as the backstage interviewer/skeptic), and the Pax show Destination Stardom.
+A native of Saint Thomas, U.S. Virgin Islands, Canning served, beginning in 1988, as music director at radio station WKDA in Los Angeles, and also hosted the station's nightly talk show, Campus Top Ten.
+Television credits include Entertainment Tonight from 1996 to 1999, co-host of "Knights and Warriors", the first season of Dancing with the Stars, Beyond With James Van Praagh (as the backstage interviewer/skeptic), and the Pax show Destination Stardom.

 As an actress, Canning appeared in small roles in the feature films Scream, Intermission, and The Day After Tomorrow.
 She has acted on the television soap operas General Hospital and The Young and the Restless.

-Personal life

-She is married to Harold Austin and lives in Los Angeles, California.